A formal algebraic approach for the quantitative modeling of connectors in architectures

-Next we present several coordination schemes in the weighted setup and we encode the cost of their implementation by the weighted Algebra of Interactions.
-Let $z$ be the $wAI(P)$ component describing a scheme in the weighted setup and consider a set of interactions $\gamma \in \Gamma(P)$.
-In order to derive the semantics of the resulting weighted terms, we usually need to obtain the analyses of every interaction $a$ of the given $\gamma$ when the operators ``$\oplus$'' and ``$\otimes$'' are applied, and in turn the analyses of the obtained interactions etc. We apply these computation steps as many times as needed by the operators comprising the corresponding $wAI(P)$ component $z$.
-For every interaction $a\in \gamma$ in our examples, we make use of two types of tables, the primary and the auxiliary tables.
-In the primary tables we derive the overall weight of component $z$ using the corresponding auxiliary tables.
-Primary and auxiliary tables contain in the first row the $wAI(P)$ component $z$ and the $wAI(P)$ terms of $z$, respectively, whose weight is calculated on a given interaction $a\in \gamma$ as indicated by the label of the tables.
+Next we present several coordination schemes in the weighted setup and we encode the cost of their implementation by the weighted Algebra of Interactions. \hide{ Let $z$ be the $wAI(P)$ element describing a scheme in the weighted setup and consider an interactions set $\gamma \in \Gamma(P)$.
+In order to derive the semantics of the weighted terms of $z$ that are connected by the ``$\otimes$'' operator, we need to obtain the analyses $a_1\cup a_2$ of every interaction $a$ of the given $\gamma$, and in turn the analyses of the obtained interactions for the rest ``$\oplus$'' and ``$\otimes$'' operators.
+We apply these computation steps as many times as needed to the operators comprising the corresponding $wAI(P)$ element $z$.} Let $z$ be the $wAI(P)$ element describing a scheme in the weighted setup and consider an interactions set $\gamma \in \Gamma(P)$.
+In order to derive the semantics of the $z$, we use for every $a\in \gamma$ two tables, namely the primary and the auxiliary tables.
+In the primary tables, we derive the overall weight of element $z$ using the corresponding auxiliary tables.
+Primary and auxiliary tables contain in the first row the $wAI(P)$ element $z$ and the $wAI(P)$ terms of $z$, respectively, whose weight is calculated on a given interaction $a\in \gamma$ as indicated by the label of the tables.
 The primary tables, referred to as tables, have four columns.
-The first one includes all the possible analyses of the given $a\in \gamma$, while the second and third column contain the semantics of the respective $wAI(P)$ terms comprising $z$.
+The first one includes all the possible analyses $a_1\cup a_2$ of the given $a\in \gamma$, while the second and third column contain the semantics of the respective $wAI(P)$ terms comprising $z$.
 In the fourth column we compute the weight of the weighted synchronization applied on the derived $wAI(P)$ terms.
-Then, in the last row of the tables we obtain the overall weight of $z$ on the particular $\lbrace a\rbrace$.
+Then in the last row of the tables we obtain the overall weight of $z$ on the particular $\lbrace a\rbrace$.
 The auxiliary tables, are structured as the primary ones with the difference that they return the weight on the $wAI(P)$ terms of $z$ appearing on the third column of the primary tables.
 The auxiliary tables are also referred to as tables and are identified by their labels.